Do you want some tips for tanning outside?

 I hope you loved my tips for tanning outside for a beautiful tan.
 Always be sure to take care of your skincare when tanning by taking all precautions.

-By doing so, you avoid sunburns, uneven tanning and generally end up with a great golden tan.
+By doing so, you avoid sunburns, and uneven tanning and generally end up with a great golden tan.